shalatan/shalatan.github.io/android.md

   }
   ```
   At the lowest, the object creation of `ViewModel` is handled by `ViewModelStore`, which contains `HashMap<String, ViewModel>`
   where, Key Format : `val canonicalName = modelClass.canonicalName`.

   Hence `ViewModelStore` checks if key for `ViewModel` exists in the HashMap.
   - If yes, return the already existing object.
   - If no, create a new `ViewModel`, and store the object in HashMap for future usage.
+- Q: How viewModel knows then to retain it when it's a screen rotation

 ### <a name='coroutines'></a>Coroutines
 [🔝](#table-of-contents)